Old Sydney Town: Warwick Amusements Management

-An agreement was finally reached with Warwick Amusements, a subsidiary of Warwick Hotels and Resorts, in 1987 for an 80-year lease.
-The company would take over operations of Old Sydney Town and outlined a three-phase plan for the site that included a renovation of old Sydney Town, an 18-hole golf course, a theme park and a low-rise international hotel.
+In 1987, an agreement was reached with Warwick Amusements, a subsidiary of Warwick Hotels and Resorts, for an 80-year lease.
+The company took over operations of Old Sydney Town and outlined a three-phase plan for the site that included a renovation of the attraction, an 18-hole golf course, a theme park, and a low-rise international hotel.

 In 1994, The Eastern Seaboard Fires destroyed the site's wheel-making and carriage workshop.
-Mike Hendrickson, who operated the workshop, said the biggest losses were his tools and a prized horse-drawn double-decker bus they had been rebuilding.
+Mike Hendrickson, who operated the workshop, said the biggest losses were his tools and a prized horse-drawn double-decker bus he had been rebuilding.
 The vehicle had been the last of its kind.
 The site remained closed for a week after the fires.

-In 1995, the Australian Reptile Park negotiated an 80-year lease for land that Old Sydney Town had reserved for a future Golf course.
+In 1995, the Australian Reptile Park negotiated an 80-year lease for land that Old Sydney Town had reserved for a future golf course.
 The Reptile Park had outgrown its old property in Wyoming and was looking for a fresh start.
-The park officially opened in September 1996.
+The park officially opened on the new site in September 1996.

 In 1998, NSW's Work Safety Authority fined the site $35,000 after three workers suffered burns and lacerations in a cannon firing accident.
-No written safety instructions were given to the actors and they had only been allowed two days to learn the firing procedure.
+No written safety instructions had been given to the actors and they had only been allowed two days to learn the firing procedure.

-Warwick Amusement purchased the site for $2.6 million from the NSW Government in 2000.
+Warwick Amusements purchased the site for $2.6 million from the NSW Government in 2000.
 State MP Arthur Chesterfield-Evans opposed the privatisation and accused Warwick Amusements of running down the site to reduce the sales price.
 Chesterfield-Evans said "The Government shouldn't have a problem with managing a theme park on Australian history.
 The National Trust could have done it."
 Visitors were concerned the park's boats were sinking and thought the buildings were in desperate need of repair.
 Warwick Amusements general manager, Paul Kiley, defended the site saying "It's meant to be buildings and constructions from the 1788-1810 period, so it's not Disneyland."

 Robert Hughes featured Old Sydney Town in his documentary Australia: Beyond the Fatal Shore (2000).
-The segment gave an insight into the performers of the site and what drew them to the experience.
+The segment gave an insight into the performers at the site and what drew them to the experience.
 Hughes called the site "the only theme park in the world devoted to punishment and repression."

 The park permanently closed on 3 January 2003.
-Warwick Amusement had allegedly lost $1.4 million on the site since the land was purchased outright in 2000.
-Warwick Amusement partly blamed the park's closure on a lack of youth engagement with the site due to temptations of new technologies.
+Warwick Amusements had allegedly lost $1.4 million on the attraction since the land had been purchased outright in 2000.
+Warwick Amusements partly blamed the park's closure on a lack of youth engagement with the site due to temptations of new technologies.
 Employees complained about minimal maintenance and lack of marketing.
-Former MP Barry Cohen, called for an inquiry into the conditions of lease and sale of the site as Warwick Amusement had never progressed with their three-phase development plan.
+Former MP Barry Cohen, called for an inquiry into the conditions of lease and sale of the site, because Warwick Amusements had never implemented its three-phase development plan.